betaglot/betaglot/docs/dev/TaskList.md

 #### Header

 - Profile Picture
-    - Edit video into GIFs for each BetaElement's profile picture
+    - Edit video into GIFs for each BetaTaxon's profile picture

 #### BetaGraph